 - body sensations

 ... and then, from time to time, report out loud what we're noticing.

 While we're practicing, we don't add interpretations or opinions; we don't try to make sense or figure anything out.
 (Which is why, in this practice, we don't name needs.)
 And we don't try to get away from whatever we're experiencing, either.
 We just sit with what's arising in us, and we notice.

 Turns out, if you'd like to reduce your reactivity and have more choice over what you say and do, regardless of the circumstances, Compassionate Noticing (CN) is googly-eyed effective.

 (Yup, you might have noticed that it's a mindfulness practice, practiced in community.
-One that people who say they "can't meditate" find both easy and powerful.)
+If you "can't meditate," like many others you might find this practice both easy and very powerful.)

-A delightful side benefit: because in CN we don't comment on what others are reporting and, in fact, don't even have to listen to what others are saying, it gives those of us who tend to be caretakers a chance to practice hearing what others are experiencing without having to do anything about that.
+A delightful side benefit: because in CN we don't comment on what others are reporting and, in fact, don't even have to listen to what others are saying, it gives those of us who tend to be caretakers a chance to practice hearing what others are experiencing without thinking we "have to" do anything about that.
 (In fact, we're specifically asked NOT to do anything about it.
 As a recovering helpaholic, this was an amazing revelation and liberation for me.)

 What has CN done for me?